bacnamntp/archlinux.installation_guide/vim.vundle.md

 - If use ultisnips plugin -> need to add filetype=off in .vimrc file To use snippets with file type -> need to set file type ->Ex  :set ft=php.laravel

+- Install sublime material hybrid theme for vim if you want.